 Conclusions

 The contribution of this special issue is to offer a fresh perspective on some elements of grammar that are often covered in language teaching, such as pronouns, articles, negation, and adjective ordering, by approaching them through the lens of grammatical meaning and the background of generative linguistic research.
 We acknowledge that the volume by no means provides a blueprint for applying linguistic research in the classroom.
 Indeed, the results of the three intervention studies show only limited success for the particular instruction employed, based on materials informed by formal linguistic research.
 However, we hope that the volume shows the potential for consideration of linguistic research on grammatical meaning in the context of grammar teaching and textbooks.
-There is clearly scope for further research by language teachers and linguistic researchers in collaboration into how to best exploit linguistic findings.
+There is clearly scope for further research by language teachers and linguistic researchers in collaboration, into how to best exploit linguistic findings.
 A starting point could be to test the proposals from the papers that make recommendations for teaching material innovation.

 Inherent in an attempt to bring knowledge from formal linguistic research to the language classroom is an assumption that this knowledge could affect learners’ unconscious development in their L2.
 The question of whether there is or is not an interface between language instruction and the development of unconscious language knowledge is a topic of ongoing debate (see, e.g., Ellis, 2015; Whong, Gil & Marsden, 2014).
 The suggestions for teaching materials made in the papers by Hirakawa et al., Gil et al., Leal & Slabakova, and Shimanskaya and Slabakova, all convey an optimism that unconscious L2 knowledge may be affected by explicit instruction.
 In the case of most of the properties treated in these papers, knowledge of the properties under investigation is evident by advanced proficiency levels, and the authors are suggesting that explicit instruction could speed up and make instruction more efficient.